sunspec/pysunspec/README.md

 # Documentation

-We are in the process of getting the docs hosted on www.readthedocs.org but in the meantime they can be found in the /docs/ folder.
+The documentation can be found on the [Read the Docs](pysunspec.readthedocs.io/en/latest/) site.

 # Questions, Bugs, Feature Requests